mhmdkanj/CashierApp/README.md

 python -m cashier
 ```

+> TODO: As a next step, a CLI interface can be implemented in order to input items via the terminal instead of running the given examples.

 ## Usage

 To use the receipt generation API provided, four classes are mainly used for that purpose: